bberry1413/400Math/XNSFR/Methods of Proof Induction Proof Insights.md

 Then the statement: *for all integers* $n \ge a,~~P(n)$ *is true.*

 The validity of proof by mathematical induction is generally taken as an axiom.
-That is why it is referred to as the *principle of mathematical induction, P.M.I* rather than as a theorem.
+That is why it is referred to as the *principle of mathematical induction, PMI* rather than as a theorem.

-P.M.I is also equivalent to the following property about the set of integers.
+PMI is also equivalent to the following property about the set of integers.

-*Suppose S is any set of integers satisfying that* $a \in S$, and for all integers $k \ge a$, if $k \in S$ then $k+1$ is in S. Then S must contain every integer greater than or equal to a.
+*Suppose S is any set of integers satisfying that* $a \in S$, *and for all integers* $k \ge a$, *if* $k \in S$ *then* $k+1$ *is in S*. *Then S must contain every integer greater than or equal to a.*

 Proving a statement by mathematical induction is a two step process: the BASIS step and the INDUCTION step